jamilsonbatista/SpringBoot-ElasticSearch/README.md

 # SpringBoot-ElasticSearch

-The Project is created in order to practise Elastic Search via Spring Boot.
+The Project is created in order to practise Elastic Search and Spring Data JPA via Spring Boot.

 ### Project Technolojies(NOW)